-Possess, use, give, or sell alcohol or an illegal drug. (also see DAEP Placement and Expulsion for mandatory and permissive consequences under state law.)

-- Possess or sell seeds or pieces of marijuana in less than a usable amount. - Possess, use, give, or sell paraphernalia related to any prohibited substance. (see Glossary for "paraphernalia") - Possess, use, abuse, or sell look-alike drugs or attempt to pass items off as drugs or contraband. - Abuse the student's own prescription drug, give a prescription drug to another student, or possess or be under the influence of another person's prescription drug on school property or at a school-related event. (see Glossary for "abuse.") - Abuse over-the-counter drugs. (see Glossary for "abuse") - Be under the influence of prescription or over-the-counter drugs that cause impairment to body or mind. (see Glossary for "under the influence.") - Have or take prescription drugs or over-the-counter drugs at school other than as provided by district policy.
+- Possess, use, give, or sell alcohol or an illegal drug.
+[See Disciplinary Alternative Education Program (DAEP) Placement and Expulsion for mandatory and permissive consequences under state law.] - Possess or sell seeds or pieces of marijuana in less than a usable amount. - Possess, use, give, or sell paraphernalia related to any prohibited substance.
+[See Glossary for "paraphernalia."] - Possess, use, abuse, or sell look-alike drugs or attempt to pass items off as drugs or contraband. - Abuse the student's own prescription drug, give a prescription drug to another student, or possess or be under the influence of another person's prescription drug on school property or at a school-related event.
+[See Glossary for "abuse."] - Abuse over-the-counter drugs.
+[See Glossary for "abuse."] - Be under the influence of prescription or over-the-counter drugs that cause impairment to body or mind.
+[See Glossary for "under the influence."] - Have or take prescription drugs or over-the-counter drugs at school other than as provided by district policy.